swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

 ### Rust

-In the Rust ecosystem, its toolchain and standard library built for a run-time triple are managed by [the `rustup` tool](https://github.com/rust-lang/rustup).
+In the Rust ecosystem, its toolchain and standard library built for a target triple are managed by [the `rustup` tool](https://github.com/rust-lang/rustup).
 For example, artifacts required for cross-compilation to `aarch64-linux-unknown-gnu` are installed with [`rustup target add aarch64-linux-unknown-gnu`](https://rust-lang.github.io/rustup/cross-compilation.html).
 Then